 3. Description first 3 lines (above the fold)

-For App Store description, write 5 variants for the first 3 lines that show before "more".
-Each variant:
+For the App Store description, write 5 variants of the first 3 lines shown before

 Line 1: hook in <80 chars, no question marks